 This policy will be flexible to change and will be reviewed on an on-going basis to reflect where there are any changes in Government Legislation or any changes in the duty of statutory agencies.
 If it is not appropriate to refine the policy during the year, then this will be done as a matter of course on a yearly basis by a named person responsible, who shall be accountable for that action.

-SENCO: Mrs V Jones SEND Governor: Mr J Jones Contact: 01952 386640 (school office) or a2041@telford.gov.uk
+SENCO: Mrs Vikki Jones SEND Governor: Mrs Michelle Parker Contact: 01952 386640 (school office) or a2041@taw.org.uk

 1. Introduction